andymanitara/tweak/README.md

 For more information please look at the [documentation](http://docs.tweakjs.com) under the ['History'](http://docs.tweakjs.com/class/tweak/History.html) section.

 ### Event System
 Tweak.js has an event system class, this provides functionality to extending classes to communicate simply and effectively while maintaining an organised structure to your code and applications.
-Each object can extend the tweak.EventSystem class to provide event functionality to classes.
+Each object can extend the tweak.EventSystem class to provide event functionality.
 Majority of Tweak.js modules/classes already extend the EventSystem class, however when creating custom objects/classes you can extend the class using the tweak.Extends method, please see ['Class'](http://docs.tweakjs.com/class/tweak/Class.html) class in the [documentation](http://docs.tweakjs.com).
-Furthermore, there is a global event system created on using Tweak.js; reference tweak.Events.

-For more information please look at the [documentation](http://docs.tweakjs.com) under the ['EventSystem'](http://docs.tweakjs.com/class/tweak/EventSystem.html) section.
+For more information please look at the [documentation](http://docs.tweakjs.com) under the ['Events'](http://docs.tweakjs.com/class/tweak/Events.html) class.

 ### Components
 Components are used to dynamically create a set of linking modules like the typical Models, Views and Controllers; that can be configured, extended, reused and organised.
 A Component will build and tie together modules.